topfreegames/pitaya-admin/README.md

 ## **RPC**

 Sends a RPC to a pitaya server.
-Target server must implement pitaya's autodoc feature and a remote that provides protobuff descriptors using reflection.
+Target server must implement pitaya's autodoc feature and a remote that provides protobuff descriptors.

 - **URL**